SpectoIT/specto-faker/readme.md

 		/* KEY EVENTS & SEARCHING & SORTING */
 		key_events: false, //do you want keyEvents to work
 		searchable: true, //open faker gets input to search for values - valid only if key_events are initiated
+		search_single: true, //if faker is searchable, after filtering, do check if there is only one valid option and if yes, select it
 		sortable: false, //do you want on init to be sorted
 		sort_ascending: true,